moredip/blog.thepete.net/source/_posts/2012-06-09-the-birth-of-a-domain-object-in-ruby.markdown

 That seems quite nice.
 We have some controller logic which doesn't do much apart from transform params into an object and then call methods on that object.

+# Our end state

 At this point we have the beginnings of a real Domain Object in our `Bug` class.
 In the future we could add the ability to serialize a Bug instance to a flat file or a database, and not really need to touch our controller code.
 We can also test all of the business logic without needing to thing about HTTP mocking, `Rack::Test`, or anything like that.

+I've noticed that domain concepts follow evolutionary paths like this quite frequently.
+In this case our path was:

+- a single parameter
+- a group of parameters
+- a hash object
+- a hash object plus some unattached logic
+- a value object plus some unattached logic
+- a domain object with attached logic

+# YAGNI!

+Something I tried to get across as we worked through this scenario was the importance of taking YAGNI approach to software design.
+It is very tempting to start introducing domain objects as soon as you see a potential for them, and it's fun to do so.
+But a lot of the time you don't ever need to go this far down the path towards a real domain object.
+If you don't need to attach any behaviour then a lot of times a simple hash is just fine.